SenseNet/docs.sensenet.com/content/api-docs/querying/11-template-parameters.md

 Let's see some examples.

-The following example results the content shared with the current user:
+The following example results the car content modified with the current user:

 <tab category="querying" article="query-template-parameters" example="sharedWithCurrentUser" />